What is an Airdrop?

 You’ve seen it online and maybe you’ve even heard your friends talking about them – but just what is an airdrop?
 Here, we explain in plain English.

-The last twelve months have been a whirlwind for crypto, and among the buzz, airdrops are one of the newest and most talked about terms.
-Airdrops sound pretty exciting – and they are – but if you’re picturing military cargo dropping from the sky, we’re going to have to burst your bubble.
+The last twelve months have been a whirlwind for crypto.
+Among the buzz, airdrops are one of the newest and most talked about terms.
+Airdrops sound pretty exciting – and they are.
+If you’re picturing military cargo dropping from the sky, we’re going to have to burst your bubble.
 Sorry.

 So what exactly is an airdrop – and how has this strange terminology made it into our crypto vernacular?